 - only use the information for the purpose provided;

-- only share confidential information to personnel on a need-to-know basis.
+- only share confidential information with personnel on a need-to-know basis.

-As you are sharing information with another party, you want your definition of confidential information to be as broad as possible.
-This definition can change from agreement-to-agreement.
-The definition you agree on will depend on the needs of each party to the NDA.
-You will want it to cover all types of documents and material so that you are as protected as possible.
+If you are sharing information with another party, ensure the definition of confidential information is as broad as possible.
+Accordingly, try to cover all types of documents and material.
 This will include material like:

 - commercially sensitive documentation;